-Substance Abuse and Behavior Health
+3.4 Substance Abuse and Behavioral Health

-Patients with substance abuse and behavior health problems tend to be at greater risk for acute conditions.
-As illustrated in Table 2, 55% of the frequent ED users have substance abuse problems and 58% have behavior health/psychiatric problems.
+Patients with substance abuse and behavioral health problems tend to be at greater risk for acute conditions.
+As illustrated in Figure 3, 55% of the frequent ED users have substance abuse problems and 58% have behavior health/psychiatric problems.
 These percentage rates in this study are much higher than findings in other recent research [2].
-In addition to primary care for their medical problems, this group of patients need behavior health clinic services.
-Their ED arrivals exhibit different pattern from other frequent users as shown in Figure 4 with arrivals peak around mid-night.
+In addition to primary care for their medical problems, this group of patients need behavioral health clinic services.
+Their ED arrivals exhibit different pattern from other frequent users as shown in Figure 6 with arrivals peak around mid-night.
 Most of those diagnosed with chronic alcoholism repeatedly showed up at ED intoxicated or agitated and had to be transferred to the psychiatric emergency services.
 Therefore, their frequent ED use also presents greater risk to other ED patients.